HUMSI — Human Security Initiative

 Rev. Jorge Bautista, a United Church of Christ pastor, was shot in the face with a pepper round by an ICE agent during an October 23 prayer vigil at Coast Guard Island in Alameda, California.
 The vigil was organized by the Interfaith Movement for Human Integrity to protest ICE operations in the Bay Area.
 Bautista approached an agent to help deescalate the situation, saying "We come in peace," but was immediately shot with no warning.
 He received medical treatment and recovered after several days of burning eyes and headaches.

-Mexican immigrant Gabriel Garcia Aviles dies in ICE custody after Adelanto detention
+Mexican immigrant Gabriel García Avilés dies in ICE custody after arrest in Costa Mesa

 Oct 23, 2025Victorville, CAMexico

-Gabriel Garcia Aviles was arrested by U.S. Border Patrol on October 14, 2025, during a roving operation in Costa Mesa and transferred to ICE custody.
-He was moved to Adelanto ICE Processing Center on October 15 and subsequently hospitalized at Victor Valley Global Medical Center in critical condition.
-Aviles died on October 23-24, 2025.
-DHS attributed his condition to suspected alcohol withdrawal symptoms, while his family reported poor communication from detention staff, concerning hospital conditions, and physical injuries including dried blood, cuts, broken teeth, and bruising.
-Aviles had lived in the United States for over 30 years and held a work permit.
+Gabriel García Avilés, 56, a Mexican immigrant who had lived in the United States for over 30 years and held a work permit, was arrested by U.S. Border Patrol on October 14, 2025, during a roving operation in Costa Mesa, California.
+He was transferred to ICE custody and moved to Adelanto ICE Processing Center on October 15.
+Avilés was subsequently hospitalized at Victor Valley Global Medical Center in critical condition.
+He died on October 23, 2025.
+ICE and hospital staff attributed his death to cardiac arrest resulting from suspected alcohol withdrawal symptoms.
+His family reported poor communication from detention staff, concerning hospital conditions, and observed physical injuries on Avilés including dried blood, cuts, broken teeth, and bruising.
+His family requested that medical staff cease resuscitation attempts.

 Democratic candidate indicted for ICE facility protests in Illinois